mdancho84/mdancho84.github.io/_drafts/the-most-overlooked-r-package.md

 <p class="date text-center">Modeltime Ecosystem Forecasting Extensions</p>

 But, it's not it.

-### Want to learn Time Series Forecasting?
+### Want to learn Time Series Forecasting for FREE?

-**Ready to get started forecasting in R?** I can't do a full time series forecast analysis in this post, so I'm going to do the next best thing!
+**Ready to get started forecasting in R for FREE?** I can't do a full time series forecast analysis in this post, so I'm going to do the next best thing!
 I'll point you to some free resources for time series forecasting inside my R Cheat Sheet.

 Head to [Page 3 of my R Cheat Sheet](https://www.business-science.io/r-cheatsheet).
 Under Forecasting you'll see links to all of the modeltime ecosystem documentation (I've put 100s of hours into so it's understandable and full-featured).